ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 The sc-machine API provides two types of functionalities to implement an agent in C++:

-a. when the agent's specification is represented in the knowledge base and used by the agent;
+* when the agent's specification is represented in the knowledge base and used by the agent;
-b. when the agent's specification is represented in C++ code and also used by the agent.
+* when the agent's specification is represented in C++ code and also used by the agent.

 In both cases, the agent's specification can be static, dynamic, or semi-dynamic.